 Currency Relative Valuations to Gold

-Gold is priced in the currency you use everyday.
+Gold is priced in the currency you use every day.
 If you live in the European Union, you use Euros, if you live in Japan, you use Yen, and if you live in the US you use US dollars.
-Each of these currencies are used to buy gold their their respective countries, so we look at gold priced in each country to see how people value it in their own currency.
+Each of these currencies are used to buy gold in their respective countries, so we look at gold priced in each country to see how people value it in their own currency.
 This can tell us a lot about the demand for gold inside and outside the US.

 Gold prices are they strong or weak?

 The best way to look at any commodity, especially gold, is to compare the commodity to multiple currencies.
 If gold is rising or falling in US Dollars, that means nothing if the other currencies are not showing the same thing.
 A true bullish trend in gold is when gold is rising in all (or at least most currencies).

 I think it is safe to say from looking at these charts, that gold is currently on a bullish trend in all currencies.